Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: More Analysis

-\textbf{Is there a significant difference among various text encoders in discerning the semantic nuances caused by linguistic permutations?} We explore the efficacy of diverse text encoders in discerning such nuances.
+\textbf{Do different text encoders themselves distinguish semantic variations caused by linguistic permutations in the text space?} We explore the efficacy of diverse text encoders in discerning such nuances.
 Fig. \ref{fig:radar_text_encoder} compares the text similarity between $T_a$ and $T_{pv}$ across models utilizing different text encoder models.
 SD 1.5, SD 2.1, SD XL v1.0, and SC utilize CLIP series models as text encoders, while DeepFloyd, PixArt, and DALL-E 3 utilize T5 series models.
-The similarity metric is depicted as $1 - \text{cosine}(T_a, T_{pv})$, with higher values indicating a stronger ability of the text encoder to differentiate between the semantics of two sentences.
+The similarity metric is depicted as $1 - \text{cosine}(T_a, T_{pv})$, with higher values indicating a stronger ability of the text encoder to differentiate between the semantics of the two sentences.
 This indicates that the choice of text encoder significantly influences the model's semantic discrimination capabilities.

 {The semantic discrimination capabilities of different text encoders measured by $1-\text{cosine}(T_a, T_{pv})$.}